liucaouw/PSEUDO-SAVING-APP/README.md

 # PSEUDO-SAVING-APP
-A HCI project at Northwestern University
+This is a HCI project at Northwestern University.
+Here is the [demo](https://liucaouw.github.io/PSEUDO-SAVING-APP/).
 ## Tasks
 ### Task 1: Record the cost
   It is a very common function regarding to this kind of apps.
 Users can record daily cost and